 Deterrence and Retribution

 But what if deterrence is not the only reason why the State punishes offenders?
 What if there is another rationale for punishment beyond merely keeping society safe?
 What if capital punishment is meant to serve another type of justice beside restorative justice?
-If so, then the papal arguments against the exercise of capital punishment must be acknowledged to be, not wrong, but incomplete.
+If so, then the papal arguments against the exercise of capital punishment must be acknowledged to be incomplete.

 Retributive justice has been practically ignored in the thought of modern opponents of the death penalty.
 Pope John Paul II and Pope Benedict accord it no place in their thinking; Francis’s statement that it is “impossible to imagine states today cannot make use of another means than capital punishment to defend peoples’ lives” suggest he is absolutely ignorant of the existence of retributive justice.
 Francis seems to view retributive justice as no justice at all, but mere “vengeance.”

-Let us return to the Sacred Scripture, where the teaching of retributive justice is very plainly laid out.
-As we shall see retributive justice takes pride of place in Scripture.
+Let us turn to the Sacred Scripture, where the teaching of retributive justice is very plainly laid out, even taking pride of place.

 If its non-necessity for keeping the public safe is invoked as the “practical” argument against the death penalty, it should also be noted that John Paul II, Francis and other opponents of the death penalty have also appealed in the abstract to the dignity of the human person.
 In other words, man’s intrinsic dignity as a being made in the image of God makes it an offense against that dignity to have to endure execution.